lando-cal/tech-notes/ssh.md

 A secure FTP client built into ssh.
 The native client sucks, try lftp or rsync if it's available.

+# sshd

+## Output effective server configuration variables

+`sshd -T # requires root`

+# ssh

+## Output effective client configuration variables

+`ssh -G user@host`

 # ssh config

 The user ssh config file, `~/.ssh/config`, lets you override default options.
 This makes it handy for command line stuff where the syntax is funky such as using non-standard ports.

+Notably, global vriables need to come at the _end_ of the file, not the beginning!

 ## Simple host aliasing